zhaihaotian/zhaihaotian.github.io/_pages/about.md

 </div>
 </div>

+# 📨 Submissions
+- **ActionLMM: A Large Multimodal Model for Detailed Action Description in Long Videos** — *Introduces a dual-branch Q-Former that jointly learns from raw video frames and 3-D pose sequences, supported by video- and motion-memory banks, and trained on the new 30 k-video ActionCap-30k dataset.
+ActionLMM delivers fine-grained action captions and surpasses Video-LLaMA and other baselines on VQA, video captioning, and action captioning benchmarks.*

+- **FASMM: Frame-Aware Sparse Multimodal Model for Scalable Long-Video Comprehension** — *Proposes Frame-Aware Sparse Attention (FASA) with an importance-driven block selector, cutting KV-cache memory by ≈ 8.8 × while retaining fidelity.
+FASMM processes tens-of-thousands-frame videos end-to-end and achieves state-of-the-art results on multiple long-video understanding tasks.*

 # 🎖 Honors and Awards
 - *2025.05*: &nbsp; 🎉🎉🎉  Selected for the Spring 2025 Dean's List, University of Minnesota.